 Street trading means the selling, exposing for sale or offering for sale of any article (including a living thing) or the supplying or offering to supply any service in a street for gain or reward.

-Where a person wishes to trade from a place that is not a designated site Licensing Inspectors will consider designating that place as a licence site.
+Where a person wishes to trade from a place that is not a designated site Licensing Inspectors will consider designating that place as a licenced site.

 Any person displaying goods outside their shop needs to have a street trading licence unless they own the forecourt to the shop.
 This also applies to the licensing of pavement cafes.

 In special circumstances a temporary licence may be issued for places that are not licence sites.

 Licences are renewed on 1st.
 April each year, and application for renewal must be made in the January of the year that the licence is to be renewed.

 Street trading within the London Borough of Brent is controlled by Part III of the London Local Authorities Act 1990 and the amendments to that Act.

 |Monthly fee (For display only outside licensed shops)||£91||-|